NovusEdge/NovusEdge.github.io/_posts/2023-06-13-thm-writeup-alfred.md

 ## Conclusion

-If this writeup helps, please consider following me on github (https://github.com/NovusEdge) and/or dropping a star on the repository: https://github.com/NovusEdge/thm-writeups
+If this writeup helps, please consider following me on [github](https://github.com/NovusEdge) and/or dropping a star on the repository: https://github.com/NovusEdge/thm-writeups

 ---

-- Author: Aliasgar Khimani
 - Room: [Alfred](https://tryhackme.com/room/alfred)